illotum/vagrant-mininet/README.md

 # vagrant-mininet

-This Vagrantfile tries to be an all-inclusive script to provide an OpenFlow playground in a VM.
+This Vagrantfile tries to be an all-inclusive script to provide an OpenFlow 1.3 playground in a VM.

-Included tools are:
+Tools included:

-- Mininet
+- Mininet 2.1.0
-- POX
+- OpenVSwitch 2.3.0
-- Wireshark dissector
+- Ryu
-- Trema
+- Trema Edge
-- Flowvisor

 ## Usage

-You have to have VirtualBox and Vagrant installed.
-Next, download the Vagrantfile and run `vagrant up` from the folder it is located in.
+Start with installation of VirtualBox and Vagrant.
+Next, download the Vagrantfile and run `vagrant up` from the folder it is stored in.

-After the script finishes its job, `vagrant ssh` should let you in the VM.
+After the script finishes its job, `vagrant ssh` from the corresponding folder should let you in the VM.

 Windows users may want to install `msysgit` distribution for a seamless ssh experience.